PatchZero: Defending against Adversarial Patch Attacks by Detecting and Zeroing the Patch: Defense Against Adversarial Patch Attacks

 \textbf{Two-stage Adversarial Training:} The BPDA adaptive attack introduces some difficulty to the training process of the patch detector.
 In the early stages, the patch detector is immature and creates random gradients.
 Since the adaptive attack passes the gradients from the downstream classifier through the patch detector, the resulting gradients will be misleading.
 To resolve this issue, we propose a two-stage training scheme as described below:

-\begin{itemize} \itemsep0em \item \textbf{Training Stage 1:} As shown in the green box of \figref{model}, we first generate adversarial patches using the DO attack, which only consider the gradients from the downstream classifier $f$.
+\begin{itemize} \itemsep0em \item \textbf{Training Stage 1:} We first generate adversarial patches using the DO attack, which only consider the gradients from the downstream classifier or detector (Figure~\ref{fig:model} green box).
 We train the patch detector $d$ with a mixture of benign and adversarial images. \item \textbf{Training Stage 2:} When the patch detector starts to converge on the DO attack images, we switch to the 2nd stage of training.
-We generate adversarial patches using the BPDA adaptive attack, which considers gradients from both parts of the pipeline.
-We generate online adversarial attacks at every training step with updated model weights instead of pre-computing the entire training set when training starts.
-This practice creates an attacker-defender race and further fortifies the effectiveness of the patch detector.
-Stage 2 is illustrated in the blue box of \figref{model}. \end{itemize}
+We generate adversarial patches using the BPDA adaptive attack, which considers gradients from both parts (blue and green box of Figure~\ref{fig:model}) of the pipeline.
+We generate online adversarial attacks at every training step with updated model weights.
+This practice creates an attacker-defender race and further fortifies the effectiveness of the patch detector. \end{itemize}

 The two-stage training mechanism greatly accelerates the training process and improves the robustness of PatchZero under the stronger BPDA adaptive attacks.